 My name is Lisa Raines Frissen and I have been in education since 1995.
 I have been a technology facilitator and a French teacher in both high school and middle school levels.
 In 2008, I pursued my dream of living in Europe and moved to Amsterdam, The Netherlands.
 While there, I was employed as a customer service representative at TomTom.
-I am currently in the U.S. teaching middle school French in the Guilford County School System.
+I am currently in the U.S. teaching high school French in the Guilford County School System.

 Most of what I have learned about computers in the early years, I learned through professional development in the school system.
 When I was in college, computers were just coming into their own and the Internet was still in its infancy.
 I started learning on a PowerMac 5400 and fell in love with computers.
 I continue to learn and grow but my classroom is now the Internet and the blogosphere.
 My personal learning network has taught me much over the years.
 I strongly encourage you to make your own if you haven’t yet dived in.

 I love education, French, and technology.
 My other interests include travel, films (particularly the classics), music, scrapbooks, making jewelry, shopping (thanks to my husband for turning me into a shopper), MMOs and other online games.